SybelBlue/slides/main-slides.md

 ### Associations (Interlude)

-*Ghazaal's phonebook connects many-to-many*
+*Ghazaal's diary connects many-to-many*

 Note: **note to presenter:** This is a yarn, spin it well.
 Here are your sparknotes:

 - elementary school had many crushes
 - some people had many, others received many, a few had none (and were happy)
-- Ghazaal was a brownie troop star, had all the connects, knew all the tea
+- Ghazaal was a brownie troop star, had all the connects, knew all the tea, wrote in her diary
 - I had a crush in elementary school, and Ghazaal was my bestie
 - I wanted to find out if my crush liked me, so I asked Ghazaal
-- Ghazaal called her up, asked, called me back up to deliver the news
+- Ghazaal looked in her diary and delivered the good news

-remember the parable of Ghazaal: Ghazaal's phonebook connects many-to-many
+remember the parable of Ghazaal: Ghazaal's diary connects many-to-many

 --- <!-- .slide: data-auto-animate -->